Mayor of Budapest: Interwar period and aftermath

 During the dual monarchy, Budapest had much greater autonomy than other towns in countryside, thus the Lord Mayor had much less jurisdiction than Ispáns (or Lord Lieutenants) of the counties.
 It was because of the restricted suffrage and virilism which secured wide room for maneuver for the upper middle class and the elite senior administrative bureaucracy.
 This tendency had crucially been changed after the defeat in World War I and the outbreak of the Aster Revolution on 31 October 1918.
 Budapest became the main scene of revolutionary activity.
 Following the formation of the Hungarian Soviet Republic in March 1919, Mayor Tivadar Bódy was deposed and the Communist regime set up an Executive Committee to administer the capital city.
 After the collapse of the Soviet Republic, Admiral Miklós Horthy entered Budapest at the head of the National Army on 16 November 1919.
 He was greeted by the recurrent Bódy and other city officials in front of the Hotel Gellért.
 In a fiery speech horthy accused the capital's citizens of betraying Hungary by supporting Bolshevism.
 On the other hand, after the abolishment of virilism and expansion of suffrage in 1920, a party-based political system has evolved in the General Assembly of Budapest, which became more democratic and liberal than other parts of Hungary.

 This phenomenon has caused several jurisdictional conflicts between the Hungarian government and the General Assembly of Budapest during the era of Prime Minister István Bethlen in the 1920s.
 Both 1920 and 1924 municipal laws sought to limit the capital's autonomy.
 The most important manifestation of this intention was the expansion of the Lord Mayor's powers, who could initiate the dissolution of the General Assembly after the adoption of that laws.
 On 1 April 1920, Jenő Sipőcz was appointed Government Commissioner, outranking Mayor Tivadar Bódy.
 Bethlen's Unity Party was also trying to extend its influence over Károly Wolff's Christian Municipal Party which gained an absolute majority in the 1920 local election in Budapest.
 The United Municipal Civic Party was founded in 1924 in order to offset Wolff's influence.
 In practise the party functioned as the Budapest branch of the governing Unity Party.

 The Statute XVIII of 1930 completely reorganized Budapest's administrative structure in the spirit of centralization.
-32 life members were elected to the General Assembly by an caucus appointed by the Lord Mayor, the government's representative.
+32 life members were elected to the General Assembly by a caucus appointed by the Lord Mayor, the government's representative.
 The government of Gyula Gömbös launched a new offensive against the General Assembly.
 After the adoption of the Statute XII of 1934, the election result of the position of the Mayor and his two deputies had to be confirmed by the head of state, Regent Miklós Horthy.